Histrionic Personality Disorder Treatment

 Therapists will find that taking a somewhat skeptical stance within therapy to be useful, due to the usual exaggeration of events and problems by the patient.
 By following a line of reasoning to its logical conclusion, the client can usually discover the unrealistic expectations and fears associated with many behaviors and thoughts.
 Since many people who have histrionic personality disorder will emphasize attractiveness (“style over substance”) in their lives and relationships, discussing alternatives and trying out new behaviors may be helpful.
 The therapist can also help by pointing out, in session, when the client is using shallow criteria in which to judge another.
 The patient should eventually look to be able to do this themselves throughout their lives.

-As with most personality disorders, medications are not indicated except for the treatment of specific, concurrent Axis I diagnoses.
+Medications are not specifically indicated for the treatment of personality disorders.
 Care should be given when prescribing medications to someone who suffers from histrionic personality disorder, though, because of the potential for using the medication to contribute to self-destructive or otherwise harmful behaviors.

 There are not any self-help support groups or communities that we are aware of that would be conducive to someone suffering from this disorder.
 Such approaches would likely not be very effective because a person with this disorder is likely to be very dramatic in their interactions with others, coming across as “artificial” or shallow.